Pangaea-Network/pangaea-docs/README.md

 # Install

-If you would like to download Pangaea documentation have at it!
-This documentation uses mdbook a simple package that can be downloaded from [rust](https://www.rust-lang.org/tools/install) package manager cargo (click on rust if you need to install rust)
+If you would like to download Pangaea's documentation have at it!
+This documentation uses mdbook a simple package that can be downloaded from [rust](https://www.rust-lang.org/tools/install) package manager cargo.
+Click on rust and follow their installation instructions if necessary.

 Follow along in terminal: